-The best bait for bobber fishing include the following:
+The best bait for bobber fishing includes the following:

 - Salmon Eggs

-Look for live bait around the area that you are fishing.
+Look for live bait around the area where you are fishing.
 More times than not you will find what the fish are feeding on near their habitat.

 What Is A Fishing Float?

 Other than being a great method of catching fish, Wikipedia defines fishing floats as; A fishing float (or bobber in the US) is an item of angling equipment.